xmartlabs/xmartlabs.github.io/_posts/2016-03-07-ci-with-xcode-server-and-fastlane.md

 #### Supporting multiples targets

-Typically our projects have a `production` and `staging` application targets. `Fastfile` file will require different lanes for each target that we want to upload to iTunes.
+Typically our projects have a `production` and `staging` application targets. `Fastfile` file will require different lanes for each target that we want to upload to iTunes Connect.
 We need to  modify the `Appfile` file to set up the correct app identifier depending on each lane:

 {% highlight ruby %}